MYSTERIES OF THE INCA EMPIRE - 2017

 Tour Code -

-Capture all the mystery and grandeur of one of the most famous and iconic places in the world on this full journey of the Inca Empire – Peru.
-Starting with a city tour of Lima, you’ll gain a sense of the colonial heritage of the Peruvians with its world-class museums and its Spanish colonial architecture.
-Then, head to Machu Picchu and the Sacred Valley, two of the most stunning and mystical places on earth.
-Glimpse the ancient history and culture, and enjoy the unique opportunity to stay overnight in both the Sacred Valley and Machu Picchu, where you’ll have two included entrances to the site, visit a local Inca home, and traditional Indian market.
-From the charming city of Cusco, where you’ll have a full-day introduction to the city and the Temple of Sacsayhuaman, you’ll head to fascinating Lake Titicaca – a lake of floating islands, maintained over centuries by the local Indians who build their islands and homes from the continuously sinking reeds.
-This is a well-rounded exploration of a land with ancient roots, unexplained remnants, and an overwhelming mystical beauty that is sure to delight you and fill your memories for a lifetime.
+Capture the mystery and grandeur of one of the most iconic places in the world on this full journey of the Inca Empire: Peru.
+Starting with a city tour of Lima, you’ll gain a sense of the colonial heritage of the Peruvians with its world-class museums and Spanish colonial architecture.
+Then, head to Machu Picchu and the Sacred Valley, two of the most stunning and mystical places on Earth.
+Glimpse the ancient history and culture, and enjoy the unique opportunity to stay overnight in both the Sacred Valley and Machu Picchu, where you’ll have guided sightseeing of all the major Inca ruins, visit a local Inca home, and traditional Indian market.
+From the charming city of Cusco, where you’ll have a full-day introduction to the city and the Temple of Sacsayhuaman, you’ll head to fascinating Titicaca, a lake of floating islands, maintained over centuries by the local Indians who build their islands and homes from the continuously sinking reeds.
+This is a well-rounded exploration of a land with ancient roots, unexplained remnants, and an overwhelming mystical beauty that is sure to leave you with memories for a lifetime.

 NOTE: Price includes internal air and taxes - International air ticket numbers must be provided upon booking.